 In 2017 we began trialling sticky labels in some areas of the country.
 Should these trials continue to be successful, then there is every possibility that we will expand this out across the United Kingdom.

 We would be keen to hear from any supplier in the UK who can produce bags with recycled content suitable for clothing collections, or from any other suggestions about how we can make our operation better for the environment.
-Please email us on info@clothesaid.co.uk
+Please email us at info@clothesaid.co.uk

 1 WRAP, Valuing our Clothes report, 2017.
 (Clothes Aid is not responsible for the content of external links)